Collective Radiative Interactions in the Discrete Truncated Wigner Approximation

-We here presented a semiclassical, numerically efficient approach to describe the many-body dynamics of spins with collective interactions and dissipation.
-The approach is an extension of the discrete truncated Wigner approximation \cite{DTWA}, which approximates the time evolution of a physical state in the Wigner phase space by a diffusion-like process taking into account classical and leading-order quantum fluctuations.
-The equation of motion of the Wigner distribution of the many-body density matrix can be cast into a differential form by applying correspondence rules, i.e.~the action of an operator on the state translated into phase space.
-We proposed a specific truncation of said correspondence rules by only keeping lowest-order contributions which maps the Lindblad master equation of interacting two-level systems to a Fokker-Planck equation with positive diffusion.
-The latter allows for a numerically inexpensive propagation in time by solving only linearly many stochastic differential equations.
 We derived quantifiable conditions for the validity of the approximation in terms of an upper bound on the error that is introduced by the truncation.
 We showed in particular that the truncation becomes exact if the many-body dynamics is dominated by degrees of freedom with high cooperativity in a large ensemble.
 Thus the method is ideally suited for the analysis of collective processes such as superradiant emission of light in atomic ensembles.
 We benchmarked our method against exact results for the Dicke decay, which can be obtained without further approximations and found excellent agreement that improves with the number of atoms in the ensemble.